erictung1999/cf-logs-downloader/README.md

 	Expected outcome: your logs will be stored in `/var/log/cf_logs/1970-01-01/1800/cf_logs_1970-01-01T18:00:00Z~1970-01-01T18:00:10Z.json.gz` initially.
 Subsequent logs will be stored in their respective folder based on date and time.

-4. To instruct the tool to include Bot Management fields (BotScore and BotScoreSrc), not to save the logs in compressed (gzip) format, and store the logs in a different folder:
+4. To instruct the tool not to save the logs in compressed (gzip) format, and store the logs in a different folder:

 	```
-	$ sudo ./cf_logs_downloader.py -z YOUR_ZONE_ID -t YOUR_API_TOKEN --bot-management --no-gzip --path /root/Downloads/my_cloudflare_log/
+	$ sudo ./cf_logs_downloader.py -z YOUR_ZONE_ID -t YOUR_API_TOKEN --no-gzip --path /root/Downloads/my_cloudflare_log/
 	```

 	Expected outcome: your logs will be stored in `/root/Downloads/my_cloudflare_log/1970-01-01/1800/cf_logs_1970-01-01T18:00:00Z~1970-01-01T18:01:00Z.json` initially.
 Subsequent logs will be stored in their respective folder based on date and time.